m15a/vim-fennel-syntax/README.md

 ### `fennel_lua_version`

-Highlight keywords for the given Lua version.
+Highlight literals and keywords for the given Lua version.
 Supports `5.1`, `5.2`, `5.3`, and `5.4`.
 If not set, it will be inferred and set automatically by invoking `lua -v` command.